makrai/notes/bisk2004-ground-lang-bengio.md

 ## Language in a Social Context

 * status, role, intention, and countless other variables (Wardhaugh, 2011)
-* overlooked by [crowd sourcing] (Zellers+ 2020)
+* overlooked by crowd sourcing (Zellers+ 2020)
 * social cognition (Fiske and Taylor, 1991; Carpenter+ 1998) present in the style of utterances and in the social script of the exchange
-* evaluation [ require ] situations where artificial agents ...  have enough
-  identity to be granted social standing for these interactions
+* evaluation  require  situations where artificial agents ...  have enough identity to be granted social standing for these interactions
-* Social interaction [signal in NLP]: persuasion related tasks where
+* Social interaction signal in NLP: persuasion related tasks where
   * interpersonal relationships are key (Wang+ 2019c; Tan+ 2016).
 These initial
-  * strained [beszűkíti] by the training-validation-test set scenario, as
+  * strained beszűkíti by the training-validation-test set scenario, as
 * Learning by participation
-  * exhibiting different attributes and sending varying signals, the sociolinguistic construction of identity (Ochs, 1993) could be examined more deeply than ever before, yielding an understanding of social intelligence that simply isn’t possible with a fixed corpus.
-This social
+  * exhibiting different attributes and sending varying signals, the sociolinguistic construction of identity (Ochs, 1993) could be examined more deeply than ever before, yielding an understanding of social intelligence that simply isn’t possible with a fixed corpus
-  * the foundation upon which language situates (Tomasello, 2009).
-Under- standing this social layer is not only necessary, but will make clear
+  * the foundation upon which language situates (Tomasello, 2009)
   * complexities around implicature and commonsense that so obviously arise in corpora, but with such sparsity that they cannot properly be learned (Gordon+ 2018)
-  * Once models are commonly expected to be interacted with in [ test], probing their decision boundaries for simplifications of reality as in Kaushik+ will become trivial and natural
+  * Once models are commonly expected to be interacted with in  test, probing their decision boundaries for simplifications of reality as in Kaushik+ will become trivial and natural
     * Divyansh Kaushik, Eduard Hovy, and Zachary Lipton.
 ICLR 2020